nrfconnect/sdk-nrf/applications/nrf_desktop/doc/buttons.rst

 * The second array contains pins associated with columns, and it can be left empty (buttons will be assumed to be directly connected to row pins, one button per pin).

 By default, a button press is indicated by the pin switch from the low to the high state.
-You can change this with ``CONFIG_DESKTOP_BUTTONS_POLARITY_INVERSED``, which will cause the application to react to an opposite pin change (from the high to the low state).
+You can change this with :option:`CONFIG_DESKTOP_BUTTONS_POLARITY_INVERSED`, which will cause the application to react to an opposite pin change (from the high to the low state).

 Implementation details
 **********************